Getting your own skates

 When buying any pair of skates, an important thing to consider is whether to buy adjustable or fixed size skates.
 If your or your child’s feet are still growing, adjustable skates may be the better option, as they will be grown out of much more slowly.
 However, adjustable skates are not as comfortable as fixed size, so if you/they have sensitive feet it is probably best to buy fixed size.

 Another thing to think about is the support you get from the skates.
-An adult or older child with a heavy build will often be better in rigid skates rather than fabric.
+An adult or older child with a heavy build will often be better in rigid, hard plastic skates rather than fabric.
 Most people also benefit from skates with plenty of support round the ankle, particularly in blades, where there should be little sideways movement.
 However this has to be weighed against comfort.